blakelapierre/helloworld/sprints.md

             x commit -> push to github (run hooks.sh ... is there a way to make this executable by default?)

-            push to github -> deploy to dev-test server (http://107.170.237.209:3006)
+            x push to github -> deploy to dev-test server (http://107.170.237.209:3006)

-                watchmen project to watch for github events (https://github.com/blakelapierre/watchmen)
+                x watchmen project to watch for github events (https://github.com/blakelapierre/watchmen)

+            game should be more than a black screen that wants access to your mic

     Players: